Share Box

 4. Fan Community

 Fan communities unite enthusiasts of movies, books, music, sports, or celebrities.
-They strengthen creativity and camaraderie through discussions, fan art, and other forms of engagement.
+They strengthen creativity and companionship through discussions, fan art, and other forms of engagement.

 Benefits of fan community: